 Furthermore, these ambiguities strongly propagate to potential inferences of the merger mass ratio at $z\approx2$.
 For the four disc galaxies (first four columns), diminishing the mass ratio at fixed total stellar and dynamical mass (recall Figure~\ref{fig:massgrowths}) reduces the accreted contribution from this merger, but is compensated by growing the earlier \textit{in-situ} population.
-This systematic variation in origin of the $z=0$ GSE-like stars still results in similar overall $\feh$ distributions, combining with their overlapping star formation histories (Figure~\ref{fig:radialstarsSFR}), kinematics (Figure~\ref{fig:vrvphi}), $\alphafe$ and $\etot$ (Appendix~\ref{app:extradata}).
+This systematic variation in origin of the $z=0$ GSE-like stars still results in similar overall $\feh$ distributions, combining with their overlapping star formation histories (Figure~\ref{fig:radialstarsSFR}), kinematics (Figure~\ref{fig:vrvphi}), $\alphafe$, and $\etot$ (Appendix~\ref{app:extradata}).

 Our results thus highlight strong degeneracies when inferring the early merger history of a galaxy from its chemodynamics, with multiple histories leaving overlapping signatures at $z=0$.
-We stress that there likely remains powerful avenues to distinguish each merger scenario, in particular leveraging additional chemical information and precise stellar ages (e.g \citealt{Myeong2019, Bonaca2020GESages, Feuillet2021,Matsuno2022SequioaAbundances}).
-Nonetheless, we show that a robust inference of our Galaxy's past require a wider scan through merger histories than previously explored, which accounts for the full spectrum of high-redshift progenitors and the response of the proto-galaxy to each of them, combined with a careful account of their observables in the solar neighboorhood.
+We stress that there likely remains powerful avenues to distinguish each merger scenario, in particular leveraging additional chemical information and precise stellar ages (e.g. \citealt{Myeong2019, Bonaca2020GESages, Feuillet2021,Matsuno2022SequioaAbundances}).
+None the less, we show that a robust inference of our Galaxy's past require a wider scan through merger histories than previously explored, which accounts for the full spectrum of high-redshift progenitors and the response of the protogalaxy to each of them, combined with a careful account of their observables in the solar neighbourhood.
 We discuss this latter aspect further in Section~\ref{sec:discussion:mw} and focus next on quantifying when the GSE-like structure and its subpopulations are assembled across cosmic time.

-\subsection{Are stars born, deposited or kicked onto radial orbits?}
+\subsection{Are stars born, deposited, or kicked onto radial orbits?}